Learning Abroad Center

 Check the course list for more information and syllabi.

-All students participating in an internship will enroll in the 3-credit Global Internship Course and work 20 hours per week.
+If you participate in an internship, you will enroll in the 3-credit Global Internship Course and work 20 hours per week.

 Full Course List